-This article will focus on the general features of diffuse (fibrillary) astrocytomas (the most common type).
-Each subtype mentioned above is discussed in more details separately.
+This article will focus on the general features of diffuse astrocytomas (the most common type).
+Each subtype mentioned above is discussed in more detail separately.

-Diffuse low-grade gliomas of the cerebral hemispheres are typically diagnosed in young adults between 20-45 years old (mean 35 years of age).
-There is, in fact, a biphasic distribution, with one peak in childhood (6-12 years) and the other peak in early adulthood (26-46 years)1.
+Diffuse low-grade gliomas of the cerebral hemispheres are typically diagnosed in young adults between ages 20-45 years (mean 35 years).
+There is, in fact, a biphasic distribution, with one peak in childhood (6-12 years) and the other peak in early adulthood (26-46 years) 1.
 Childhood gliomas are mostly diffuse brainstem gliomas, which are discussed separately.

 The most common presenting feature (~40% of cases) is a seizure.
 This is particularly the case in adults.
 Headaches are often also present.
-Depending on the size of the lesion and its location other features may be present, such as hydrocephalus and focal neurological dysfunction including personality change.
+Depending on the size of the lesion and its location, other features may be present, such as hydrocephalus and focal neurological dysfunction, including personality changes.

 Diffuse low-grade astrocytomas are predominantly composed of a microcystic tumour matrix within which are embedded fibrillary neoplastic astrocytes with mild nuclear atypia and a low cellular density.
 Often microcystic spaces containing mucinous fluid are present, a typical finding in fibrillary astrocytomas, but even more characteristic and pronounced in protoplasmic astrocytomas.